-This easy no-bake tart is made from a simple Oreo crust and rich chocolate ganache filling made with both milk and dark chocolates.
+This incredibly easy, no-bake chocolate tart is made with a simple Oreo crust and rich chocolate ganache filling made with both milk and dark chocolates.
 You won’t be able to eat just one piece!

 This is an already impressive-looking tart, but you can upgrade it by adding garnishes on top like fresh strawberries or raspberries, chocolate shavings, or cocoa powder, or by adding fresh banana slices or chopped toasted nuts in the bottom.